ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 \subsection{Automatic NL-to-SQL Training Data Generation}

-In this section, we present our automatic training data generation approach.
-We will use our running example for astrophysics introduced in Section \ref{sec:running_example}.
+In this section, we present our automatic training data generation approach. {This approach is generalizable and can be applied to any domain.} We will use our running example for astrophysics introduced in Section \ref{sec:running_example}.
 A concrete example of the end-to-end pipeline is depicted in Figure \ref{fig:data-flow-Working-pipeline1}.

-The process of automatic training data generation is composed of four phases: 1) the \emph{Seeding Phase}, where SQL templates are extracted from the manually created queries, 2) the \emph{SQL Query Generation Phase}, where the templates are filled with the database content, and the ontology is used to create a more readable version of the query, 3) the \emph{SQL-to-NL Translation Phase}, where GPT-3 generates a set of candidate questions, and 4) the \emph{Discriminative Phase} (candidate selection phase) that selects the top two NL questions per SQL query.
+{The process of automatic training data generation involves four phases: 1) the \emph{Seeding Phase}, where SQL templates are extracted from the manually written seed queries, 2) the \emph{SQL Query Generation Phase}, where the templates are filled with the database content, and schema are used to create a readable version of the query,} 3) the \emph{SQL-to-NL Translation Phase}, where GPT-3 generates a set of candidate questions, and 4) the \emph{Discriminative Phase} (candidate selection phase) that selects the top two NL questions per SQL query.